fatlabllc/fatlabschema/readme.txt

 == Support ==

-For support, please visit https://fatlab.com/support or use the WordPress.org support forums.
+For support, please visit https://fatlabwebsupport.com/support or use the WordPress.org support forums.

 == Credits ==

-Developed by FatLab Web Support
-Built for nonprofits, political organizations, and mission-driven businesses.
+Developed by Shane Larrabee at FatLab Web Support (https://fatlabwebsupport.com) Built for nonprofits, political organizations, and mission-driven businesses.